Get News & Updates Directly To Your Inbox

 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

 So, if you’re healthy not already living with diabetes, why would the disease be on your radar?
 It turns out pregnant women can have a risk for diabetes.
 Not Type 1 or Type 2 diabetes, but gestational diabetes.

 About 10 percent of pregnancies are affected by it.
 Like the other types of diabetes, gestational diabetes alters the way your cells use glucose.

-While there are some conditions, such as obesity, that are more associated with developing gestational diabetes, experts aren’t sure what exactly causes moms-to-be to develop this type of diabetes.
-It may be caused by pregnancy hormones that block how insulin is used.
+While there are some conditions, such as obesity, that are more associated with gestational diabetes, experts aren’t sure what exactly causes moms-to-be to develop the condition.
+It may be caused by pregnancy hormones.
+They can block the body from making enough insulin.

-When blood sugar is controlled, most women with gestational diabetes have overall healthy babies.
-Without treatment, it could cause the baby to have low blood sugar levels, feeding, breathing, and heart problems at birth.
+When blood sugar is controlled during their pregnancy, most women with gestational diabetes have overall healthy babies.
+Without treatment, the baby could have blood sugar, feeding, breathing and heart problems at birth.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.